-A variable (or local variable) is a place holder for a changeable value.
+A variable is a place holder for a changeable value.
 In AutoMate variables allow you to set up actions to be performed on values that will not be known until the task is run.
-You set up variables in Task Builder when you create the steps of a task.
+You set up variables in Task Builder An intuitive development interface where AutoMate Tasks are created.
+Task steps are created by dragging-and-dropping actions from a palette in Task Builder and placing them in the sequence desired for execution. when you create the steps of a task.

 Once a variable is created, it becomes available for use in subsequent steps of the task.
 It will appear on drop-down lists in places where a variable can be entered, and it can be used in expressions by placing the variable name between percent signs (%).
 For example %UserInput% tells AutoMate to populate the expression with the current value of the variable named UserInput.

 It is important to note that in order for an AutoMate variable to used in a task step, it must initially be created within an earlier step.